 Oh, before I forget: Although Cambodia does have its own currency, everything is priced in US Dollars and even at the ATMs you can choose in which currency you want your cash.

-When buying the ticket, the lady recommended me to take a big bus instead of a van since I’m tall and would be more comfortable.
+When buying the ticket, the lady recommended I take a big bus instead of a van since I’m tall and would be more comfortable.
 Actually, she had a point there.
 I asked how much longer the big bus would take and was very happy when she said only 30 minutes.
 So, the van 3 hours, the big bus 3.5 – fine.
-Pickup by tuk-tuk at 7 a. m., the bus leaves at 7.30.
+Pickup by tuk-tuk at 7 a. m., and the bus leaves at 7.30.

 I expected to put on sun protection by noon, tops.